Ackee-Blockchain/trident/examples/fuzz_example1/README.md

 - ### Initialize
     - Within this function we initialize a new common State, under which we can later register new Subjects, let's say Projects.
-    - Important variables inside the State account are:
+    - Important variable inside the State account is:
         - registrations_round: this option tells us if the Registration round is still open.
-        - **NOTE:** However it is not correctly set inside the Initialization, so it is implicitly set as **FALSE**.
+        - ❗ **NOTE:** 🐛 It is not correctly set inside the Initialization, so it is implicitly set as **FALSE**.

 - ### Register
     - Register Project under specified State.
-    - **NOTE:** It is important to notice here that we are not correctly checking if the registration window is still open.
+    - ❗ **NOTE:** 🐛 It is important to notice that we do not correctly check if the registration window is open.

 - ### End Registrations
-    - Halts Project Registrations, meaning, flips **registrations_round** to false.
+    - Halts Project Registrations for a given State, meaning, flips **registrations_round** to false.

 - ### Invest
     - Participants can Invest in a Project of their choice.
 Even though we performed a check if registration_round is still open: